splunk/observability-workshop/docs/smartagent/k3s.md

 ![Sidebar metrics](../images/smartagent/explore-metrics.png)

 [^1]: Access Tokens (sometimes called Org Tokens) are long-lived organization-level tokens.
-By default, these tokens persist for 5 years, and thus are suitable for embedding into emitters that send data points over long periods of time, or for any long-running scripts that call the SignalFx API.
+By default, these tokens persist for 5 years, and thus are suitable for embedding into emitters that send data points over long periods of time, or for any long-running scripts that call the Splunk API.

-[^2]: A realm is a self-contained deployment of SignalFx in which your Organization is hosted.
+[^2]: A realm is a self-contained deployment of Spunk in which your Organization is hosted.
 Different realms have different API endpoints (e.g. the endpoint for sending data is `ingest.us1.signalfx.com` for the **`us1`** realm, and `ingest.eu0.signalfx.com` for the **`eu0`** realm).

-Various instructions in this Workshop include a {==REALM==} placeholder that will need to be replaced with the actual name of your realm.

-This realm name is shown on your profile page in SignalFx.
-If you do not include the realm name when specifying an endpoint, SignalFx will interpret it as pointing to the **`us0`** realm.
+This realm name is shown on your profile page in the Splunk UI.
+If you do not include the realm name when specifying an endpoint, Splunk will interpret it as pointing to the **`us0`** realm.